neoforged/.github/primers/1.21.11/index.md

     - `canInteractWithEntity` -> `isWithinEntityInteractionRange`
     - `isWithinAttackRange` - If the bounding box being targeted is within the player's range.
     - `canInteractWithBlock` -> `isWithinBlockInteractionRange`
+    - `CREATIVE_ENTITY_INTERACTION_RANGE_MODIFIER_VALUE` - A modifiers that increases the maximum range of an interaction by the given amount.
 - `net.minecraft.world.item`
     - `Item#getDamageSource` -> `getItemDamageSource`, now deprecated
     - `ItemStack`